 In 2016, Richardson partnered with MC Lyte, Kelly Price, Faith Evans, Erica Campbell, and Nicci Gilbert to launch The W.E.A.L.T.H.
 Experience, a three-day new year retreat she created for celebrities, entertainment and corporate executives, and women from all walks of life: www.wealthexperience.info.

 Richardson received her undergraduate education at Northwestern University (Evanston, IL) and Loyola University Chicago, a Masters Degree in Urban Ministry, Magna cum laude, from Trinity International University / Trinity Evangelical Divinity School and an Honorary Doctorate from Global O.D.
 Seminary & University / Global Bible Institute in 2016.
 She is a certified chaplain, a licensed financial professional and real estate broker, and a certified loan orginator continuing education provider.
 Her memberships include Delta Sigma Theta Sorority, Inc. and the Women in Entertainment Empowerment Network (WEEN).
 Her awards and recognitions are numerous, among them the Chicago Defender Women of Excellence Award and the Community Renewal Society 35 Under 35 Leadership Award.

 Richardson is committed to nurturing her ministry for the benefit of others.
-She and her best friend Demietrius have been married for over 23 years, they have three daughters and call a Los Angeles suburb home.
+She is the Pastor of Stewardship at California Worship Center under the leadership of Sr Pastor Warryn Campbell and First Lady Erica Campbell.
+She and her best friend Demietrius have been married for over 25 years, they have three daughters and call a Los Angeles suburb home.